 As for me, you can publish as often as you think your content is engaging and useful to share.
 Here are some ranging marks that work best for my projects:

-#7.
-Cut Back the Number of Hashtags
+12. Cut Back on the Number of Hashtags

 But you know what?